Search for geospatial/GIS data

 Contributors:

-Summary: This datalayer is a polygon coverage which represents the number of deaths per town in Massachusetts in 2000 and a breakdown of the major causes of death.
-These statistics were originally compiled and published by the Massachusetts Department of Public Health: Division of Research and Epidemiology.
+Summary: This datalayer is a polygon coverage for Massachusetts displaying the House Legislative District boundaries as defined by Chapter 273 of the Acts of 1993.
 This layer was derived from the Massachusetts Electronic Atlas database published by the Harvard Map Collection in 2001.
 The Massachusetts Electronic Atlas (MEA) was a collaborative project to provides access, via the Internet, to data about the Commonwealth, its thirteen regional planning agency districts and 351 cities and towns.
 This dataset is now only available via The Harvard Geospatial Library.

 Contributors: